17 Best Slideshow Makers for a Mac [2025]

 CustomShow is enterprise software as a service built to help companies develop consistently branded presentations.
 After you’ve uploaded the requisite media files for your slideshow, you can further customize details like image shading, backgrounds for your video, and other visual effects.

 From a technological standpoint, CustomShow also excels at connecting teams – providing the ability to simultaneously cast presentations to different devices.
 Such a feature is especially handy for the remote teams many of us find ourselves working on today.
-Plus with CustomShow’s mobile app and analytics tools, there’s plenty of features for enterprises serious about getting taking their business presentations to a new level.
+Plus with CustomShow’s mobile app and analytics tools, there’s plenty of features for enterprises serious about getting their business presentations to a new level.

 Key features: